shahidhustles/Simply-Weather/README.md

 Check weather of your city.
 =========================
-made with https://wttr.in/ open source api.
+made with https://openweathermap.org/api open source api.
-**Icons wont change sometimes.**